AndrewYoung72/2.0_Portfolio_AWY/README.md

 ## Description

 My portfolio is pretty straight forward.
 At the top I have navagation links inside an image of the Rocky Mountains with a sticky postion that allows the page to scroll under the header.
 The links have a hover background with a box shadow and take the user to the selected section when clicked.
-In the work section I have displayed our team project along with to of my better assignments to date.
+In the work section I have displayed our team project along with two of my better assignments to date.
+Each picture has a title which links to the repository, a title which displays when the cursor hovers over the image, and a link inside the image which takes the user to the deployed page when the image is clicked.